zsk612/tp/docs/UserGuide.md

 Refer to [Section 3.
 Features](#features) for the detailed instructions of the various features in The Schwarzenegger.

 ## 3. <a id="features">Features</a>
-This section includes 4 sub sections which will guide you through the features available in Main Menu, Profile Menu, Workout Menu and Diet Menu.
+This section includes 4 sub-sections which will guide you through the features available in Main Menu, Profile Menu, Workout Menu and Diet Menu.

 ### 3.1. <a id="main-menu">Main Menu</a>
 You can get access to Profile Menu, Diet Menu and Workout Menu from Main Menu.